 No, they are not the same because each one is chemically different.

 Yes, because they all are hazardous to some degree from ingestion, inhalation and to a lesser degree absorption through the skin.
+The following is a summary of the hazards of each solvent:

 Mineral Spirits is probably the most common solvent but the same chemical mixture of hydrocarbons is often referred to as Stoddard Solvent, Petroleum Distillates, Petroleum Naphtha or White Spirits.
 Mineral Spirits is often used for thinning oil based paints, cleaning brushes and cleaning/degreasing machine and auto parts.
 There are several types of mineral spirits since it is not a specific chemical but a combination of hydrocarbons usually with sulfur removed by distillation and other distillations are intended to remove the odors and aromatic hydrocarbons—the most hazardous of which is benzene.
 Mineral Spirits can remove protective skin oils and increase the possibility of rash, or dermatitis.
 They are dangerous if ingested most importantly because they can be aspired into the lungs.
 Inhalation of higher concentrations of Mineral Spirits can result in respiratory irritation or even pulmonary edema.
 The possibility of any severe health effects due to exposure to Mineral Spirits is remote under normal use but care should always be taken to protect skin and lungs where use is lengthy or extreme.
 It should be noted that outside the U.S., Mineral Spirits are generally called White Spirits.